Heavenly Bodies (professional wrestling): Al and Don Greene

+Greene and Lawler

+After the Greene Brothers disbanded, Don Greene teamed up with upcoming star Jerry Lawler as the Heavenly Bodies throughout the Georgia territory.
+The team was short-lived, as Lawler would begin to focus on his singles career.

 Prichard and Rose

 In 1985, Tom Prichard and Pat Rose briefly used the name the Heavenly Bodies while working in the Memphis territory.
 The team was managed by Sherri Martel.

 Prichard and Lane

 In 1992, Prichard reformed the Heavenly Bodies in Smoky Mountain Wrestling (SMW) with Stan Lane.
 Managed by Jim Cornette, Prichard and Lane became the first SMW Tag Team Champions.
 Following his departure from World Championship Wrestling (WCW), Bobby Eaton was added to the team.
 Manager Jim Cornette explained that any two of the three men could defend the belts at any given time, as he had registered the Heavenly Bodies with SMW as a 'corporation'.

-During their tenure in SMW, the Heavenly Bodies had long running feuds with the likes of The New Fantastics (Bobby Fulton and Jackie Fulton) and The Rock 'n' Roll Express (Ricky Morton and Robert Gibson).
+During their tenure in SMW, the Heavenly Bodies had long running feuds with the likes of The New Fantastics (Bobby Fulton and Jackie Fulton) and the Rock 'n' Roll Express (Ricky Morton and Robert Gibson).
 Their feuds were often highlighted with hardcore matches and numerous title changes.
 An agreement between SMW and WCW allowed the bodies to face the Rock 'n' Roll Express at the SuperBrawl III pay-per-view on February 21, 1993.
 The Heavenly Bodies lost this match.
 For a brief time in 1993, Eaton held Smoky Mountain's television championship (the promotion's secondary title) while the Heavenly Bodies were the tag team champions.